Deovandski/fakktion/docs/Ubuntu Deployment16.md

 Please fix them, or switch to a remote pg database before reattempting the step that failed.

 3. **NGINX 403 or similar errors.**
 Your NGINX configs is wrong or you may have issues connecting the socket between PUMA and NGINX.
-With that, I recommend setting up a snapshot of your enviroment and use ```chmod -R 755 /var/log/nginx``` so that you can access the NGINX logs.
+With that, I recommend setting up a snapshot of your environment and use ```chmod -R 755 /var/log/nginx``` so that you can access the NGINX logs.
 After you fix the error, you may restore the snapshot and fix the error again or simply restore the previous chmod for /var/log/nginx.

 ### Checking Logs
 1. Puma Cluster log available under app/log/puma.log